isaacfungg/obsidian/Mortgage Broker Course/Lesson 1.md

 * The court forces a party to fulfill their contractual obligations
 ###### **Injunction
 * A Court order stopping a party from doing something
 ####### **Rescission
 * The court cancels a contract and restores both parties to their original state

+#### Trial Process Terms
+`Document Discovery`: Both parties exchange relevant documents `Examination for Discovery`: One party questions the other under oath based on the evidence gathered in Document Discovery `Pleading`: Includes both filing a claim and response `Judgement`: After the trial, the judge makes a final decision `Execution`: Enforcing judgement.
+The winning party can take steps to enforce the judgement `Mediation`: A voluntary dispute resolution process where a neutral third party helps the parties negotiate a settlement.
+Mandatory if someone initiates it